maitevitoria/maitevitoria/README.md

 ##

-**Developer** working on creation and maintenance of databases, structuring and pre-processing processes, making reports dashboards and applications to assist the industrial and retail business areas.
+**Developer** working on creation and maintenance of databases, structuring and pre-processing processes, making reports, dashboards and applications to assist the industrial and retail business areas.

 ##